 Cleaning the Joint Positions list

 Right now there is no direct way to clean this list.
-However you find a Remove Joint Edits operator in the Rig Modify Tools within the Posing Panel. there you can clean the entire list of edited joints.
+But we have added a Remove Joint Edits operator in the Rig Modify Tools within the Posing Panel.
+Here you can clean the entire list of edited joints: